The Need For Speed: Rapid Refitting Techniques for Bayesian Spectral Characterization of the Gravitational Wave Background Using PTAs: Introduction

-Despite the present lack of detection, information about putative source populations may still be gleaned from current data sets and the properties of the measured common uncorrelated process (CUP).
-Spectral characterization of the SGWB is dominated by the auto-correlation terms of the Bayesian PTA likelihood, hence if the CUP is really a precursor signature of the SGWB, then the properties of the CUP should be an excellent approximation of full SGWB spectral characterization \citep{Taylor2022-nq, Romano2020-mq, astro4cast}.
-Assuming that the source of the SGWB is a population of circular SMBHBs that are inspiralling purely due to gravitational wave (GW) emission, the SGWB's characteristic strain $h_\mathrm{c}$ as a function of frequency follows a power-law, $h_\mathrm{c}(f) = A_\mathrm{1yr^{-1}}\left(f / f_\mathrm{1yr^{-1}}\right)^{\alpha}$, where $\alpha=-2/3$, and the amplitude $A$ is determined by the demographics of the binary population, e.g., number density of emitting systems per redshift, primary mass, and mass ratio \citep{Burke-Spolaor2018-io, Phinney_2001}.
+While PTA detection statistics are centered around the cross-correlation of distinct pulsars, it is an interesting consequence of the PTA data model that spectral characterization of the SGWB is dominated by pulsar auto-correlations \citep{Romano2020-mq, astro4cast}.
+In fact, multiple PTA collaborations saw the first hints of the SGWB through emerging common spectral behavior in many pulsars, which was modeled as a common uncorrelated red noise (CURN) signal \citep{Arzoumanian2020-br,Goncharov_2021,10.1093/mnras/stab2833}.
+Even now, with evidence of GW-induced cross-correlations, SGWB spectral characteristics derived from a CURN data model provide an excellent approximation to a full Hellings \& Downs--correlated model (HD), yet at a fraction of the computational cost.
+Adequately modeled, the shape of the inferred SGWB spectrum encodes information about the emitting source, e.g., the dynamics and demographics of a black-hole binary population, or the details of early-Universe processes.
+Assuming that the source is a population of circular supermassive black-hole binaries (SMBHBs) evolving via GW radiation reaction, the SGWB's characteristic strain $h_\mathrm{c}$ as a function of frequency follows a power-law, $h_\mathrm{c}(f) = A\left(f / f_\mathrm{yr}\right)^{\alpha}$, where $\alpha=-2/3$ \citep{Phinney_2001}.
+The amplitude $A$ is the characteristic strain referenced to a frequency of $f_\mathrm{yr}=1/\mathrm{year}$, and determined by the demographics of the binary population, e.g., the number density of emitting systems per redshift, primary mass, and mass ratio \citep[e.g.,][and references therein]{Burke-Spolaor2018-io}.

-Thus, spectral characterisation of the SGWB by fitting an $\alpha=-2/3$ power-law is astrophysically informative for population estimation.
-However, galaxy mergers are significantly more complicated.
-Cosmic variance may cause deviations from the power-law spectral index of $\alpha=-2/3$ \citep{sesana_vecchio_colacino, Roebber_2016, kelley_17}, while orbital eccentricity, and interactions of binaries with gas and stars (particularly at wider orbital separations) will attenuate the expected SGWB characteristic strain at lower frequencies \citep{Sesana_2013, Burke-Spolaor2018-io}.
-This causes a deviation from a power-law \citep{Sampson2015-qj} and as such, the SGWB may have a more feature-rich spectral shape that carries information about the dynamical interactions of the SMBHB population within the final parsec of orbital evolution.
+While measuring this amplitude parameter $A$ can provide interesting constraints on the SMBHB population, the inward migratory dynamics of supermassive black holes after a galaxy merger are likely much more complicated \citep[][and references therein]{2023ApJ...952L..37A}.
+Binary orbital eccentricity and interactions of binaries with gas and stars (particularly at wider orbital separations) will attenuate the expected SGWB characteristic strain at lower frequencies \citep{Sesana_2013, Burke-Spolaor2018-io}.
+This causes a deviation from a power-law \citep{Sampson2015-qj} and as such, the SGWB may carry information about the dynamical interactions of the SMBHB population within the final parsec of orbital evolution \citep{2017PhRvL.118r1102T}.
+Even finiteness of the emitting population under the most simplified conditions above may cause spectral deviations from $f^{-2/3}$ \citep{sesana_vecchio_colacino, Roebber_2016, kelley_17}, rendering fixed-$\alpha$ studies of limited utility for astrophysical inference.